-On October 1, 2007, Girl Scouts of Connecticut became the largest organization of women and girls in Connecticut, serving over 43,000 girls.
+On October 1, 2007, Girl Scouts of Connecticut became the largest organization of women and girls in Connecticut, serving nearly 40,000 girls.
 Our headquarters is located at 340 Washington Street, Hartford.
 You can reach us at 860-522-0163, or toll free at 800-922-2770.
 We also have an additional six Service Centers and four retail shops located throughout the state for your convenience.

 Girl Scouting builds girls of courage, confidence, and character, who make the world a better place.

 Girl Scouts of Connecticut is a powerful force for helping girls develop uncommon leadership skills that serve the common good.

 Through our diverse range of fun, horizon-stretching experiences, girls of all ages and backgrounds gain the confidence, character and courage they need to reach their fullest potential.

 In this safe and supportive environment, girls can explore new skills, forge lasting friendships, and develop a strong self image—all guided by dynamic, highly trained adult volunteers.